 There is also a variety called “sprouted” tofu.
 While most tofu is made with the whole soybean, sprouted tofu is made with a sprouting bean.
 It has more protein, but can be pretty hard to find.
-Below you can see the different kinds of tofu.
-Extra firm (top), silken (middle), and the range of varieties from firmest to silken going left to right (bottom).

 How to Store Tofu

 Tofu can either be stored in the refrigerator or the freezer.
 To store in the fridge, keep fresh tofu in the water it comes in.
 Every few days, replace the water with fresh water.